ROSEN, A LEADING LAW FIRM, Encourages Stride, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – LRN

-WHY: Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of securities of Stride, Inc. (NYSE: LRN) between October 22, 2024 and October 28, 2025, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 12, 2026.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Stride, Inc. (NYSE: LRN) between October 22, 2024 and October 28, 2025, both dates inclusive (the “Class Period”), of the important January 12, 2026 lead plaintiff deadline.

 SO WHAT: If you purchased Stride securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.